roddrigoqueiroz/CS50-pset4-recover/README.md

 NOTE: The photos are small so in the program execution I don't waste too much time to read/write one photo.

-If you wish to see all the examples, please click on the JPGs folder and select the image you wold like to see and than click on \"view raw".
+If you wish to see all the examples, please click on the JPGs folder and select the image you wold like to see.

 I hope you enjoyed the project as much as I did.